+Date:

 Please provide feedback regarding the quality of each component of our training program.
-Your input is essential to our process improvement efforts on behalf of this program.
-Specifically, if a program element was particularly good, please let us know.
-On the other hand, if a program element was poorly executed or did not substantially enhance the training mission, please communicate this to us as well.
-Use additional pages if needed.
+Your essential to our process improvement efforts on behalf of this program.
+Specifically, if a program particularly good, please let us know.
+On the other hand, if a program element was poorly execut substantially enhance the training mission, please communicate this to us as well.
+Use additional needed. element was ted or did not

-The application process for this program: Orientation procedures over the first two weeks of the program Inpatient/ER Rotation: Substance/Alcohol Abuse Mini-Rotation: Embedded Rotation: Specialty rotation (\\\\\\):
+The application process for this program:

+Orientation procedures over the first two weeks of the program

+Inpatient/ER Rotation:

+Substance/Alcohol Abuse Mini-Rotation:

+Embedded Rotation:

+Specialty rotation ():

 General Outpatient Rotation: